 As the SARB, we strive to ensure that we adopt a regulatory framework that serves the current and anticipated future needs of the financial system.
-The payment industry therefore continues to pursue reform initiatives in the National Payment System, with many of these reforms initiatives in the National Payment System, with many of these reform aligning and supporting the achievement of public policy objectives that include financial inclusion, consumer protection and enabling a competitive, safe and efficient payment system.
+The payment industry therefore continues to pursue reform initiatives in the National Payment System, with many of these reforms aligning and supporting the achievement of public policy objectives that include financial inclusion, consumer protection and enabling a competitive, safe and efficient payment system.